techmyth/techmyth.github.io/content/posts/how-to-install-and-use-powercli-on-archlinux.en.md

 As you can see Powershell is a tool highly used by infrastructure manufacturers and is offered as a method for automation or rapid deployment of software-based infrastructure.
 Powershell is my second preferred programming language with Python at the top of my list.

-The first thing we have to do is to install Powershell and for this I will use the program “yay” which is a tool in Archlinux to install programs from the unofficial repository “Arch User Repository”.
-With the command **yay -S powershell-bin** we can install the Powershell program to the system.
+The first thing we have to do is to install Powershell and for this I will use the program `yay` which is a tool in Archlinux to install programs from the unofficial repository `Arch User Repository`.
+With the command `yay -S powershell-bin` we can install the Powershell program to the system.

 #### yay -S powershell-bin